-Last week, I wrote a 5 star review of the fantasy sapphic romance The Fate of Stars (Book one of the Sea and Stars Trilogy).
-This week, I had the privilege of interviewing the author S.D.
-Simper.
+This week, I have the privilege of interviewing author S.D.
+Simper (author of the Sea and Stars Trilogy and the Fallen Gods series).
 Simper is a full time author residing in Arizona.
 In addition to writing, music is a big talent of hers.
 She can sing and play the piano.
 Fun fact: though Simper enjoys horrifying things and reading horror books she rarely watches horror movies — she says they spook her!
 To learn more about Simper and her writing, read our full interview below!

 Q) How long have you been writing?

 A) I started writing My First Fantasy Novel (TM) at about 12, because all my friends at school were writing books so I wanted to, also.
 But my mom always encouraged me when I was really little — like 3 or 4 — to tell her stories, and she would write down what I said.

 A) Writing is both an obsession and therapeutic.
 I wrote Fallen Gods during one of the absolute worst years of my life because it was something for my mind to cling to that wasn’t reality.

 Q) What is your favorite genre to read?
 To write?

 A) I’ve always been a huge high fantasy reader, but I’ve also read a lot of classics (and consequentially have a lot of opinions on which classics are great and which are just terrible).
 As a kid, I’d read novelizations of video games — most notably Warcraft.
 I would say I enjoy writing high fantasy the most, but I absolutely live for the romantic bits.

 Q) What is your favorite book and why?